levilindsey/boggle-solver/README.md

 would consequently show slower run times.

-// 2.
-What are some other ways to implement your answer?
-3. For each of these, what is the time and space tradeoff for running this against another solution?
+## Other possible implementations and time and space tradoffs

 When discussing space and time complexities, I will use the following symbols: